davidcreativeuk/nidirect-prototypeForm/userGuide.md

 4. If the component is used to enter data, add a [GOV.UK design system - error message]( https://design-system.service.GOV.UK/components/error-message/) after the label and hint text of the component.

-    The error message should describe what to do when the user hasn't answered the question.

-    The prototype kit will only show your error message if, when the **save and continue** button is pressed, the question hasn’t been answered.

     ```
     <div class="govuk-form-group">
         <label class="govuk-label govuk-label--m" for="firstname">